QwertyAndrew/ImagePixelGrabber/README.md

 Note that you cannot do anything in this game except see your given image displaying as 64 x 64 resolution, this is for education purposes, therefore any images you send, never be saved at all, nor be shown in public.

 # Installation
+I am currently developing a website specifically for this, just for usability sake.
+For now, you can follow the instruction below.

 To get the file, you need to either [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository):

 ```